hellstorm-software/Kult-Rising/readme.md

     - added base low-poly walker model
     - integrated new low-poly models into existing skeleton/animations
 - fixed an issue that caused immersive mode to be locked in non-immersive levels
+- fixedan issue that caused survivor mode to be locked in non-survivor levels

 ----------------------------------------------------------